"We live in a society where sex is somehow

 triggers all of our deepest wounds and strongest defenses.
 For one

-person in codependency recovery to develop a romantic relationship with
+person in codependency recovery to develop a romantic relationship with another

-a lot of hard work - and a lot of emotions.
+of hard work - and a lot of emotions.

-To find one recovering person who is willing to put in the time and
+To find one recovering person who is willing to put in the time

-effort, who is also someone we are attracted to emotionally, mentally,
+and effort, who is also someone we are attracted to emotionally, mentally,

 spiritually, and physically, is an incredible gift in my opinion.